 “The President supports the democratic aspirations of the people of Bahrain.. (and) the President is ready to do what is in his power to express support for the democratic aspirations of the people of Bahrain.”

 A source inside the EU parliament told Left Foot Forward the idea raised by Mr Howitt has received a lot of support and is looked on favourably in the EU.

 Mr Howitt’s strong commitment to internationalism and actions of international solidarity in the fight against oppression is part of a proud and noble tradition of the left, whatever mistakes may have been made over military interventions in the past, this principle must not be forgotten.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.